 A lot of this information can be verified in official Microsoft documentation found on MSDN, and I will try to cite the official documentation when needed.
 The authoritative documents on kernel-mode code signing are kmsigning.doc and KMCS_walkthrough.doc.
-These are pretty good resources, but they are from 2007 and thus contain no information about Windows 7, Windows 8, or SHA-2.
+These are pretty good resources, but they are from 2007 and thus contain no information about Windows 7 and up, SHA-2, or the Windows Hardware Developer Center Dashboard portal.
 Also, their scope is more limited than the scope of this document because they don't talk about signing executables.
+Microsoft also announces changes to its code/driver signing requirements via MSDN blog posts (see the references section) but they do not have any updated documentation that gives you the full picture.
 Therefore, a lot of the things I say here are actually conclusions that I have drawn from my own experiments.
 When I am telling you something that I determined experimentally, I will use phrases like "it seems like" or "in my experience".
 When my experiments contradict the official documentation I will say so.

 If you think any of the information I am providing here is wrong, please post a comment and let me know so we can figure it out.

 This document only covers Windows XP 32-bit, Windows Vista, Windows 7, and Windows 8, Windows 8.1, and Windows 10.

 The most useful part of this document is the signature requirements section.